-She has appeared as guest artist and clinician at colleges and conferences throughout North America, including the 2016 and 2013 International Trombone Festival, the International Women’s Brass Conference, the Midwest Band and Orchestra Clinic and the American Trombone Workshop.
-In addition to frequent performances with the Baltimore Symphony, Natalie has performed with the National Symphony Orchestra, the Washington Opera and Kennedy Center Orchestras, the Washington Trombone Ensemble, the Monarch Brass, Stiletto Brass and several regional orchestras and brass ensembles.
+She has appeared as guest artist and clinician at colleges and conferences throughout North America, including the 2018, 2016 and 2013 International Trombone Festival, the American Trombone Workshop, the International Women’s Brass Conference and the Midwest Band and Orchestra Clinic.
+Natalie has performed with the Baltimore Symphony Orchestra, the National Symphony Orchestra, the Washington Opera and Kennedy Center Orchestras, the Washington Trombone Ensemble, the Monarch Brass, Stiletto Brass and several regional orchestras and brass ensembles.
 A new music advocate, she has commissioned several works for trombone and continues to perform and promote music by emerging composers.

 As Euphonium soloist, Dr. Mannix won first place in the Leonard Falcone International Solo Competition and toured Europe as soloist with the Blue Lake International Band.
 She was also solo Euphonium for the Imperial Brass Band in New Jersey and a finalist in the International Tuba Euphonium Conference solo competition.

-An avid brass pedagogue, Natalie has taught trombone at Shepherd and Georgetown Universities and has served on the faculty of Blue Lake Fine Arts Camp in Michigan.
-She has adjudicated international and area solo and ensemble competitions and serves on the Board of Advisors and as chair of the Competition Committee for the International Trombone Association.
-She serves on the Board of Directors of the International Women’s Brass Conference.
+An avid brass pedagogue, Natalie has has adjudicated international and regional solo and ensemble competitions.
+She serves on the Board of Advisors and as chair of the Competitions Committee for the International Trombone Association. and on the Board of Directors of the International Women’s Brass Conference.

 Natalie received her degrees from the University of Michigan, The Juilliard School and her Doctor of Musical Arts degree from Catholic University.
 She is a performing artist for Edwards Instrument Company.